Salute to the Salmon Festival – October 2018

-British Columbia’s Heritage: A Tourism Journey Through the Thompson Okanagan’s Trails, Rails and Wild West History
+British Columbia’s Heritage: Thompson Okanagan’s Trails, Rails and Wild West History

 From the railway industry to the tourism industry, British Columbia’s heritage lives on.
-The Kettle Valley Railway was the most expensive railway to build by the mile in the world.
-In the Thompson Okanagan region, The Great Trail is made up of the former railway lines and spans over 401 km, providing access to rail stories and various forms of recreation all suited for exploring our past and present.
+The Kettle Valley Railway was the most expensive railway to build by the mile in North America.
+In the Thompson Okanagan region, The Great Trail officially opened August 28, 2017 and is made up of the former railway lines and spans over 401 km, providing access to rail stories and various forms of recreation all suited for exploring our past and present.
 Experience it all through exploring abandoned railway lines, heritage sites, restored steam locomotives, and more.
-Visit the Kamloops Heritage Railway for a themed rail tour on a steam locomotive.
-Some of the tours feature a re-creation of the famous 1906 Bill Miner Train Robbery.
-The Kettle Valley Steam Railway in Summerland also offers rail tours, where you can see the Trout Creek Trestle Bridge, the highest trestle on the line.
-The sound of a steam whistle echoing through the valley reminds you of days gone past.
+Kamloops Heritage Railway and the famous 1906 Bill Miner Train Robbery.
+The Kettle Valley Steam Railway in Summerland operates on the only remaining active section of the KVR.
 Explore the Great Trail by horse, bike, ATV, and on foot over select sections of the formerly named Trans Canada Trail.
 The Myra Canyon Trestles in Kelowna are a portion of the original railway, and are one of the most popular parts of the Trail.
-Experience an easy two-to-three-hour cycling tour along the trestles and through the tunnels.
-The Naramata Bench is another popular section of the trail that is easily accessible by foot or bike.
-This section provides the opportunity to visit some of the renowned nearby wineries along the Naramata Bench.
-Another option for exploring the trail includes a multi-day bicycling tour, where cyclists can cycle from Boundary to Gold Country.
-There is a wealth of other historical and railway-themed sites to experience in the region.
-Kelly’s Kaboose in Savona is a railway store filled with toys, model trains, gifts, antiques, and more.
-The Desert Model Railroad in Osoyoos showcases a miniature model railroad museum.
+Bike and hike the trail through vineyards along the Naramata Bench There is a wealth of other historical and railway-themed sites to experience in the region.
 The Kettle River Museum is located in Midway at ‘Mile 0’ of the KVR Trail.
-The museum features exhibits showcasing the heritage of the KVR, cabooses, the original station house, and more.
 The Greenwood Museum and Heritage Centre provides history about Greenwood and the railway.
 Grand Forks also provides various railway heritage experiences: the Railway station, Heritage Courthouse, and Boundary Museum highlights Grand Forks’ role in the railway and provide information about the heritage of Grand Forks.
 These different experiences will allow you to truly experience the railway heritage in the Thompson Okanagan.
 From Gold Rush roadhouses to historical farm tours, don’t miss the opportunity to learn more about British Columbia’s heritage.
 Historic Hat Creek near Cache Creek is a restored Gold Rush era roadhouse with original buildings from the pioneer heritage and a First Nations village.
 Historic O’Keefe Ranch near Vernon provides history about BC’s ranching and farming heritage.
-For more information about heritage experiences and railway history, visit our Historical Railway and Western Heritage Tour itinerary: http://traveltrade.totabc.org/itinerary/railway-history-tour/
+For more information about heritage experiences and railway history, visit our Historical Railway and Western Heritage Tour itinerary: https://traveltrade.totabc.org/itinerary/railway-history-tour/

 Star Gazing from an Open Air Suite in the Thompson Okanagan

 From high above Canada’s only true desert, explore the night sky with a 16” Meade LX200 telescope from an observatory built into the Observatory B&B, hosted by Jack Newton, acclaimed and widely published amateur astronomer.
 While you are in the region, enjoy a guided moonlit stand up paddle boarding experience on Osoyoos Lake, the warmest lake in Canada.
-The annual Mount Kobau Star Party is hosted nearby for observing the spectacular night sky with telescopes and friends, and will be running this year from July 22-30.
-In nearby Penticton, a roofless room suite at God’s Mountain Estate B&B provides the comfort of viewing the brilliant semi-arid night sky from the living room or private tub.
+The annual Mount Kobau Star Party is hosted nearby for observing the spectacular night sky with telescopes and friends, and is generally held in late July.
+In nearby Penticton, a roofless suite at God’s Mountain Estate B&B provides the comfort of viewing the brilliant semi-arid night sky from the living room or private tub.
 The Dominion Radio Astrophysical Observatory in Penticton allows visitors to view the stars from two different telescopes, providing various perspectives of the night sky.
 Near Big White Ski Resort in Kelowna, the Okanagan Observatory offers public observing nights every Friday, where you can take in the spectacular night sky by using their 25” telescope.
-The Merritt Astronomical Society hosts an annual Summer Star Quest Festival, where visitors can camp under the stars and observe the incredible night sky above.
-This year, the event runs from August 19-26.
+The Merritt Astronomical Society hosts an annual Summer Star Quest Festival in August, where visitors can camp under the stars and observe the incredible night sky above.
 Heffley Lake near Sun Peaks offers night stand up paddle boarding tours with glow-in-the-dark paddle boards.
-The Kamloops Astronomical Society hosts observing nights at Stake Lake Star Park, an incredible viewing site above and beyond the city lights.
-The abandoned Ranger Station Lookout on Greenstone Mountain near Kamloops is another great place for observing the night skies.
+The Kamloops Astronomical Society hosts observing nights at Stake Lake Star Park and the abandoned Ranger Station Lookout on Greenstone Mountain near Kamloops is another great place for observing the night skies.
 Wells Gray Provincial Park provides a unique night sky viewing opportunities during hut-to-hut hiking experiences, in the comfort of a cozy cabin.
 In winter, Wells Gray Provincial Park offers peak viewing season for moose and wildlife during the day and unobstructed views of the starry skies before cozying up in log cabins for the night.
 Experience a mountain-top fondue dinner at Sun Peaks followed by a return to the village on an unlit ski run with only a headlamp to guide you.
 At regular stops during your descent, and in total darkness, the feeling is like skiing amongst the stars.
 Snowshoe at night along the famous Myra Canyon Trestles, well away from the city but close enough to enjoy the vibrancy of Kelowna after your adventure.
 In the south Okanagan, snowshoe trails under the twinkling stars and enjoy a chef-prepared, three-course meal around a bonfire with HooDoo Adventures in Penticton.
 Big White, Silver Star Resort and Apex feature evening activities that provide amazing views of the night sky.

-From Christina Lake to Princeton, the historic railway route that intersects the Thompson Okanagan region is targeted for modifications and interpretive enhancements that will place the Kettle Valley Rail Trail in the category of a must do, world-class traveller experience.
-The Kettle Valley Rail Trail forms a 401.2 km portion of the Great Trail (formerly known as the Trans Canada Trail) scheduled for completion in 2017 and features tunnels and trestles, incredible vistas, and wildlife viewing.
+From Christina Lake to Princeton, the historic railway route that intersects the Thompson Okanagan region is experiencing modifications and interpretive enhancements that will place the Kettle Valley Rail Trail portion in the category of a must do, world-class traveller experience.
+The Kettle Valley Rail Trail forms a 401.2 km portion of the Great Trail (formerly known as the Trans Canada Trail) and officially opened August 28, 2017 featuring tunnels and trestles, incredible vistas, and wildlife viewing.
 The trail takes travellers through the southern part of the province and into the past and around every corner there is another story to learn about the building of the famous railway.

 First Nations Remarkable Experiences